SoftwareAG/c8y-docs/content/device-protocols-guide/cloud-fieldbus-bundle/connecting-fieldbus.md

 To connect a CAN device, follow these steps:

-1. Physically wire the CAN device to the terminal.
+1. Physically connect the CAN device to the terminal.
 2. Check the serial communication baud rate of the device according to the instructions provided with the device.
 These have to match all devices on the bus.
 3. In the Device Management application, click **All devices** in the **Devices** menu in the navigator.
 In the device list, select the terminal and switch to the **CAN Bus** tab.
 4. Change the baud rate setting shown in the section **CAN Bus communication** to match the settings on the bus, if needed.